 - Line cookie sheets with parchement paper.
 On a lightly floured surface, roll out dough and use your favorite cutouts like hearts, stars or trees.
 You can also roll 1 inch balls and place them on the cookie sheets.
 Take the bottom of a glass and press cookies flat.
 Dip the bottom of glass in flour if it starts to stick.

-- Bake in preheated oven until lightly browned, about 12 to 14 minutes.
-While cookies are cooling, mix sugar with cinnamon.
+Bake in preheated oven until lightly browned, about 12 to 14 minutes.
+While cookies are cooling, mix the 1/2 cup of sugar with 1 tsp of canela (cinnamon).
 Carefully dip each cookie into the cinnamon sugar mixture.
 Cool completely and store in airtight container.
 Yields up to 2 dozen small cookies.